dfoleypivotal/gcp-pcf-workshop/README.md

 - The Cloud Foundry push command assumes that the artifacts for your application are located in the current working directory.

-**Note:** node must be your current directory, not demo-apps.
-This is a common-mistake.

 - Now push the **node** application:

 ```bash